beninato8/world-cup/README.md

 # World Cup Scorekeeping

+## Luca instructions

+ 1) Open Terminal

+ 2) Type `cd ` and then literally hit the spacebar to type space

+ 3) Drag the `world-cup` folder from your desktop into terminal

+ 4) Hit return

+ 5) Type `python3 scoring.py`

+ 6) Hit return

+ 7) Look in the results folder for your results

+ 8) Repeat steps 5 - 8 as long as the same terminal window is open.
+If you quit terminal or close the window start over from step 1.

 ### Players

 The teams that players pick are stored in text files in the [players](players) folder.
 Each file corresponds to a single player.
 For example, if my name was Bob, and I picked Mexico, Columbia, and South Korea, my file (`bob.txt`) would look like this: